Table of Contents

 Having diabetes can exacerbate high cholesterol and increases the risk of heart disease.
 Sugar coats lipoproteins, which keep them in the bloodstream for longer.
 This causes build-up in your arteries and encourages plaque formations.
 Type 2 diabetes, in particular, can cause an imbalance between HDL and LDL cholesterol levels.
 When HDL cholesterol levels are low, different forms of artery diseases are imminent.

 d.
 Peripheral Vascular Disease

 Essentially, peripheral vascular disease (PVD) refers to a blood vessel condition that affects parts of the body other than the heart and the brain.
 Plaque can affect blood circulation throughout the body but tends to occur mainly in the legs and feet.
 PVD can cause pain and fatigue during physical activity.
 It can also affect the blood vessels in your arms, stomach, intestines, and kidneys.

 Hypertension is another name for high blood pressure.
-It occurs when your arteries are narrowed and hardened from plaque build-up.
-Hypertension is usually caused by excessive build-up of calcium in your arteries, but it can also be caused by cholesterol build-up and plaque.
+It can occur when your arteries are narrowed and hardened from plaque build-up and calcium.
 Once your arteries are narrowed, your heart is forced to work harder, increasing your risk of heart disease.